Machine Accessories: Using Standard Parts Efficiently

 Spline Shafts DIN 5480

 Spline shafts have multiple teeth evenly distributed around the circumference and transmit higher torques than featherkey connections.
-Standardized according to DIN 5480 or ISO 4156, they also allow axial movement between shaft and hub, making them ideal for sliding hubs, telescoping shafts, and power take-off shafts.
+Standardised according to DIN 5480 or ISO 4156, they also allow axial movement between shaft and hub, making them ideal for sliding hubs, telescoping shafts, and power take-off shafts.
+For non-standard dimensions we manufacture spline shafts to drawing.

 Standard Designations Explained